Morgan Stanley to pay $1.25 billion to resolve mortgage lawsuit

-(Reuters) - Morgan Stanley said it would pay $1.25 billion to the U.S. regulator for Fannie Mae and Freddie Mac to settle a lawsuit related to the sale of mortgage-backed securities.
+(Reuters) - Morgan Stanley (MS.N) said it would pay $1.25 billion to the U.S. regulator for Fannie Mae FNMA.OB and Freddie Mac FMCC.OB to settle a lawsuit related to the sale of mortgage-backed securities.

 The Wall Street bank will add $150 million to its legal reserves as a result of the settlement with the Federal Housing Finance Agency, Morgan Stanley disclosed in a regulatory filing on Tuesday. (r.reuters.com/kuc66v)